 Drive – this means, as is no doubt obvious, that the driver is active.
 It is automatically recorded as such on most tachographs and hence there is no need for drivers to deliberately select this option.

-Available – this indicates the driver’s availability.
-Periods of availability include waiting time, for example taking a vehicle via ferry or waiting for loading and unloading.
+Available or POA (period of availability) – this indicates the driver’s availability.
+POAs include waiting time, for example taking a vehicle via ferry or waiting for loading and unloading.

 Rest/break – another self-explanatory one, this symbol denotes both in-work breaks and daily/weekly rest periods.